Township Clerk - Election Info

 Voting Registration Information:

 You may register to vote if you are a United States Citizen, at least 18 years old on or before the election day and are a resident of Michigan.
-You can register to vote at any time but must be registered at least 30 days before an election to vote in that election.
 You can register to vote by appearing in person at any Secretary of State branch offices in Michigan or by contacting your Township Clerk or any Department of Human Services agency or specified agencies providing this service through DHS, Department of Community Health or Michigan Job Commission that offers registration services to clients.
 You can register to vote by mail but if you have never voted before or have never voted in Michigan then you must vote in person the first time voting in Michigan.

 You are permanently registered to vote as long as you live in the Township that you registered in.
 The Township Clerk can check if you are registered.
 If you move or change your name then you should re-register in the Township of your residence.